727800350/note/latex/computer/debug.md

 ## Handling of Signals
 Valgrind has a fairly complete signal implementation.
 It should be able to cope with any POSIX-compliant use of signals.
-If you’re using signals in clever ways (for example, catching SIGSEGV, modifying page state and restarting the instruction), you’re probably relying on precise exceptions.
+If you're using signals in clever ways (for example, catching SIGSEGV, modifying page state and restarting the instruction), you're probably relying on precise exceptions.
 In this case, you will need to use
 ```
 --vex-iropt-register-updates=allregs-at-mem-access